Lifailon/TorAPI/README.md

 Implemented:

 - **Search by Title** to get all available distributions from the specified torrent tracker or from **all** trackers simultaneously.
 Each distribution has its unique identifier (used for searching by **id**), brief information and a link to download the torrent file.
-- **Search by ID** of the specified provider to get additional information: magnet link and hash sum for direct download via any torrent client, links to the cinema databases Kinopoisk and IMDb, detailed description of the film or TV series, information about the distribution and the contents of the distribution (list of files and their size).
+- **Search by ID** of the specified provider to get additional information: magnet link and hash sum for direct download via any torrent client, links to the cinema databases Kinopoisk and IMDb, detailed description of the film or TV series, links to posters, information about the distribution and the contents of the distribution (list of files and their size).
 - **Get RSS news feeds** from all used providers in `XML` and also `JSON` formats.

 Examples of requests and responses are available in the static documentation hosted on the [GitHub Wiki](https://github.com/Lifailon/TorAPI/wiki).